 If you prefer an evening sherry then instead head to the unassuming, La Venencia, a bar that serves nothing but modestly priced sherry, water and tapas.
 This bar survives by word-of-mouth and has remained much the same for more than 70 years when Republican soldiers would meet with anti-fascists who would discuss stories from the battlefield during the Spanish Civil War and became a favourite watering hole of many journalists, including Hemingway.

 #5 Pick up a rare used book from Desperate Literature

 Desperate Literature is a bookshop established by Craig Walzer, Corey Eastwood, Charlotte Delattre, and Terry Craven.
 Between them, they own Atlantis Books in Santorini, Greece, Book Thug Nation and Human Relations in Brooklyn, NY, US.

 This bookstore claims to head the best collection of used English books in the city and focuses on fiction, poetry, noir, and sci-fi but also boasts to have a large selection of quality books from many other genres.

 When travelling, finding a bookshop with a good stock of English reads is invaluable to any bookworm and this one is a real gem, although there are many other bookshops in Madrid also worth exploring.

 Madrid really is a city that all literary nerds will love.

 Have you visited the capital of Spain?
 Did you visit a bookish landmark that we failed to mention?
 Have you read a book featuring Madrid that you feel we should read?
 If so, we would love to know more.

 Did you enjoy this article?
-If so, why not PIN it for later…
+If so PIN it for later…